JeMaNd-r/Conservation_across_scales/README.md

 - Orgiazzi A, Ballabio C, Panagos P, Jones A, Fernández‐Ugalde O (2018) LUCAS Soil, the largest expandable soil dataset for Europe: a review.
 European Journal of Soil Science 69: 140–153.
 - Orgiazzi A, Panagos P, Fernández-Ugalde O, Wojda P, Labouyrie M, Ballabio C, et al. (2022) LUCAS Soil Biodiversity and LUCAS Soil Pesticides, new tools for research and policy development.
 European Journal of Soil Science 73: e13299.

 The dataset **SoilReCon_Data_211123.csv** corresponds to the regional dataset used for analysis.
 This data was collected in the project "Soil Ecosystems in the XXI Century: pressures, conservation and future scenarios" in the North of Portugal.
 The associated file **SoilReCon_MetaData_211123.csv** contains information about the columns and sampling/analysis methods.
+Project number: PTDC/BIA-CBI/2340/2020 (FCT-Portugal)

 #### 2.2.2 Intermediate results

 For each `temp_scale`, there is one folder containing the pairs of protected and unprotected sites (`Pairs_paNonpa...csv`) and protected sites that could not been paired with environmentally similar unprotected sites(`Unpaired_protected_sites...csv`).
+Latter ones should be empty, as sites that cannot be paired are excluded now beforehand.
+Creating and saving this output is an artefact of previous code versions.
+The `Pairs_paNonpa...csv` instead is used to compare protected and unprotected sites by calculating effect sizes (d-values).
+In addition, the scale-specific folders contain `Geographically_close_sites.RData` for at least continental scale, which is an R list object of unprotected sites with distances smaller or equal to the defined distance threshold for pairing.

-The `intermediate` folder also contains the clean datasets (`Data_clean...csv`), the assignment of protection status to the sampling locations (`PA_assignment...csv`), and intermediate results from random-slope (`PAranks_Bayesian...RData`) and random-intercept models (`pars_PAtypes_Bayesian...RData`).
+The `intermediate` folder also contains the clean datasets (`Data_clean...csv`), the sites actually used in randomized pairing for calculating effect sizes (`Data_paired...csv`, subset of `Data_clean....csv` but with scaled variables), the assignment of protection status to the sampling locations (`PA_assignment...csv`), and intermediate results from random-slope (`PAranks_Bayesian...RData`) and random-intercept models (`pars_PAtypes_Bayesian...RData` from rstan models, and `PAtypes_Bayesian...RData` from brms models).

 #### 2.2.3 Results

 The `results` folder contains output files of the analyses (csv, RData, txt).
-It also contains intermediate results, figures and final results for the sensitivity analysis, namely the analysis of the alternative dataset (`sensitivity_globalAlternativeDataset`) and the analysis of all global bacterial sites (`sensitivity_globalBacteria`).
-The naming conventions follow those from the `intermediate`, `results` and `figures` folders.
+It also contains intermediate results, figures and final results for the sensitivity analysis, namely the analysis of the alternative dataset (`sensitivity_globalAlternativeDataset` [outdated version]) and the analysis of all global bacterial sites (`sensitivity_globalBacteria`).
+The naming conventions within the `sensitivity_` folders follow those from the `intermediate`, `results` and `figures` folders.

 Naming conventions in the `results` folder:
-- `corMat` Correlation matrix calculated as Pearson or Spearman rank correlation coefficient of the environmental variables considered for environmental similarity.
+- `corMat` Correlation matrix calculated as *Pearson* or *Spearman* rank correlation coefficient of the environmental variables considered for environmental similarity.
 - `d_1000_trails` Effect sizes from the 1000 randomizations.
-- `D-values` Effect sizes summarized across the 1000 randomizations and arranged by median effect size (`effect_median`).
+- `D-values` Significant effect sizes summarized across the 1000 randomited pairings and sorted by absolute median effect size (`effect_median`).
-- `Locations` Sampling locations for effect size analysis and random-intercept and -slope models (`PAranks`).
+- `Locations` Sampling locations for effect size analysis (no additional naming) and random-intercept and -slope models (`PAranks`).
+Sampling locations for effect size analysis are a subset of the ones from random-intercept and -slope models.
-- `Numbers` Number of sampling sites (not) used in pairing and per land cover type.
+- `Numbers` Number of sampling sites (not) used in pairing and per habitat type.
 - `PAranks_Bayesian` Results of random-slope models, either as estimated marginal means (`emtrends`) or as subset of 10,000 randomly samples slope estimates (`sample10k`).
 - `pars_PAtypes_Bayesian_df` Results of the random-intercept models
 - `VIF_envVars` Variable inflation factor of the environmental variables calculated using the *usdm* package.